Ultimate Tax Guide for US Expats Living in Mexico

 Foreign Earned Income Exclusion

 The Foreign Earned Income Exclusion, or FEIE, is a tax credit that lets expats exclude a certain amount of foreign-earned income from US taxation.
-The exact amount you can exclude changes from year to year, but it is currently set at $120,000 for the 2023 tax year, filed in 2024.
+The exact amount of foreign income you can exclude changes from year to year, but it is currently set at $126,500 for the 2024 tax year, filed in 2025.

 If you qualify for the Foreign Earned Income Exclusion, you can claim it by filing IRS Form 2555.